keboola/developers-docs/integrate/storage/php-cli-client.md

 curl --request GET --header "X-StorageApi-Token:yourtoken" "https://connection.keboola.com/v2/storage/buckets"
 {% endhighlight %}

-This should print a JSON with list of buckets in project.
+This should print a JSON with a list of buckets in the project.
 If the command returns an error, you need to resolve that error first before running Storage API client.